 - Stiga Pro Carbon Table Tennis Racket

-1. Eastfield Allround Table Tennis Bat
+#1: Eastfield Allround Table Tennis Bat

 The Eastfield Allwood Table Tennis Blade is a classic 5-ply allround blade offering medium speed, exceptional control, and fantastic feedback.
 This blade makes it easy to loop, smash, and attack.
 But is also perfect if you want to block and control the ball, even chop.

-It’s ITTF approved (meaning you can legally use it in all sanctioned leagues and tournaments) and features a 2.1mm thick sponge, with 36° hardness.
+Crucially, the rubbers are ITTF approved (meaning you can legally the bat in all sanctioned leagues and tournaments).
+They feature a 2.1mm thick sponge, with 36° hardness.

-By purchasing the complete Eastfield Allround bat, you’re saving £15 (or $20) compared to buying the blade and two Eastfield A-Soft rubbers individually.
+By purchasing the complete Eastfield Allround bat, you’re saving £15 (or $20) compared to buying an Eastfield Allwood blade and two Eastfield A-Soft rubbers individually.
 As far as we’re concerned, that makes the Eastfield Allround the best table tennis bat for beginners!

-2. Palio Master 2 Table Tennis Bat
+#2: Palio Expert 3.0 Table Tennis Bat

 Palio is a Chinese table tennis brand that specializes in making high-quality and affordable table tennis rubbers and blades.
 Established table tennis coaches are well aware of the excellent performance of Palio products and have been recommending them to new players for years.

-3. DHS A4002 Table Tennis Racket
+#3: DHS A4002 Table Tennis Racket

-DHS is another Chinese table tennis brand (formerly known as Double Happiness).
+DHS is another Chinese table tennis brand.
 They produce a wide range of premade table tennis rackets and, as you’d expect, the cheapest ones are pretty useless but the most expensive ones are quite good.

 The DHS A4002 is the most popular of the current DHS premade rackets.
 You get much better quality rubbers on the A4002 and up (A5002 and A6002) than on the more basic DHS rackets (A1002, A2002, and A3002).
 For example, the DHS A4002 comes fitted with Hurricane II (red) and G888 (black) – two well-known tacky rubbers.

-Personally, I much prefer the softer feel of the Eastfield Allround and Palio bats to the DHS A4002.
+Personally, we much prefer the softer feel of the Eastfield Allround and Palio bats to the DHS A4002.
 The DHS premade rackets can be quite heavy and hard, meaning you don’t receive much feedback from the bat and it can be a little more difficult to learn to control the ball.
 The Eastfield Allround has much softer rubbers than any of the DHS alternatives and that is why it is my first choice for beginners.

-4. Stiga Pro Carbon Table Tennis Racket
+#4: Stiga Pro Carbon Table Tennis Racket

-I’m normally very quick to dismiss premade table tennis rackets from the big brands but Stiga has actually created a decent one, for a change.
+We’re normally very quick to dismiss premade table tennis rackets from the big brands but Stiga has actually created a decent one, for a change.